jigneshder/AutoInflate/README.md

 </com.kboyarshinov.autoinflate.AutoInflateLayout>
 ```

 Header and footer views are recognized by the relative position to `ListView`.
-Header is location before `ListView`, footer is after.
+Header is located before `ListView`, footer is after.

 `AutoInflateLayout` is typically just `FrameLayout`, so any Views besides footer and header can be added to it.